Manton, Nottinghamshire

-Manton is a former pit village and suburb of south-east Worksop in north Nottinghamshire, England.
+Manton is a suburb of south-east Worksop in north Nottinghamshire, England.

+History

 Manton's main source of employment for 100 years was Manton Colliery sunk by the Wigan Coal and Iron Company in the late 19th century.
 The model village was constructed soon afterwards to accommodate the families of miners who came from many parts of the country to secure employment.
 The village had a school and clubhouse.
 Manton was separate from Worksop but became contiguous to the town when the council estates were built in the 1950s and 1960s.